PO Box 490, St. Albans Bay, VT 05481

 House Committee Work

-Corrections and Institutions – will devote most of the week to the Governor’s Capital Budget Adjustment.
+Corrections and Institutions – will spend the week on the House Floor.

 Senate Committee Work